 Which foods nourish the brain?

-Omega 3 DHA is vital for our brain throughout life, from early cognitive development in foetuses to learning and memory in adults.
-But the benefits of Omega 3 DHA for the brain don’t end there.
-According to Dr Dyer, “DHA is such an essential building block of the brain’s cell membranes that, like a house without bricks or walls, the brain could not exist without Omega 3 fatty acids."
+Omega-3 DHA is vital for our brain throughout life, from early cognitive development in foetuses to learning and memory in adults.
+But the benefits of omega-3 DHA for the brain don’t end there.
+According to Dr Simon Dyall, “DHA is such an essential building block of the brain’s cell membranes that, like a house without bricks or walls, the brain could not exist without omega-3 fatty acids."

 Which foods harm the brain?

 The human brain has evolved over millions of years to function on a specific diet.
 However the food we put on our plates has undergone a huge change in the past 150 years, thanks to the industrialisation of food.

 Before the industrial revolution our diets contained roughly the same amount of omega-3 and omega-6 fats.
 But thanks to modern farming methods and factory-made foods, we now eat far more omega-6 than omega-3.
 In the US the ratio is thought to be as high as 20:1.

 According to Jonathan Tammam, a dietician and research scientist in the department of physiology, anatomy and genetics at the University of Oxford, omega-6 per se isn’t bad for us.
 He has said “the fatty acid in omega-6, arachidonic acid (AA), has an important function in brain chemistry.
 The problem is the amount and the proportion in comparison with our omega-3 intake.”